Email FacebookTwitterMenu burgerClose thin

 The better you understand whom you want to target—and their specific needs—the easier it becomes to fine-tune your prospecting efforts.

-Utilize Your Network
+2. Use Your Network

 Networking as an advisor can yield certain benefits.
 The broader your network, the easier it may be to connect with another professional when you need specialized services.
 For example, if you need to consult with an estate planning attorney to create a financial plan, then someone in your network might be able to refer you.

-That in turn can benefit you if you’re able to establish reciprocal relationships.
+That, in turn, can benefit you if you’re able to establish reciprocal relationships.
 For example, you might refer your clients to an estate planning attorney who may in turn refer their clients to you for financial planning services.

-Tap Into Your Current Client Base
+3. Tap Into Your Current Client Base

 The simplest way to generate leads through referrals is by delivering quality services that help your clients meet their goals.
 Happy clients are more likely to refer others to you, versus clients who feel that they’re just another number.
+You can also utilize your current client base differently by seeking out prospects among their heirs or beneficiaries.

 Say you’re working with a married couple whose adult children are poised to receive a $10 million inheritance from them when they pass away.
 You might offer to meet with the family to discuss how that will be handled.

-Go Where Prospects Are
+4. Go Where Prospects Are

 By putting yourself in front of prospective clients, you have a chance to make a strong first impression.
 That can be important if your ideal clients place a high value on in-person interactions.